 Why isn’t the Valley of the Vanished mentioned in the later stories?
-Some people will argue the gold had run out, that there wasn’t anything left for the Mayans to send out to Doc Savage.
+Some people will argue the gold had run out, that there was not anything left for the Mayans to send out to Doc Savage.
 But there may be another explanation.

 After the defeat of the Nazis, the search was on for the lost treasures and wealth of Europe.
 Any attempt by Doc Savage to utilize the golden treasure of the Valley of the Vanished would have eventually brought the hidden Mayan civilization to the attention of many of the world’s governments.
 The Valley would have been discovered and the Mayan civilization that existed in the valley would have been destroyed.

-If we assume the Mayan gold was delivered four times a year and each shipment had an average value of three million dollars and that twenty-eight shipments were carried out from 1933 to 1939 we would have an amount in gold equal to eighty-four million dollars in 1939 dollars.
+If we assume the Mayan gold was delivered four times a year and each shipment had an average value of three million dollars and that twenty-eight shipments were carried out from 1933 to 1939, we will have an amount in gold equal to eighty-four million dollars in 1939 dollars.
 That amount would be in excess of $1.2 billion in 2001 dollars. $1,200,000,000.
-To give some idea to the value of this wealth, consider the fact that the cost of building the Empire State Building, including land, was forty-one million dollars.
+To give some idea of the value of this wealth, consider the fact that the cost of building the Empire State Building, including land, was forty-one million dollars.

 After obtaining this incredible fortune why would Doc Savage put his Mayan friends and their civilization in danger by continuing the gold shipments?
-He would not and that, in my opinion, is why we don’t read about the gold shipments in the later adventures.
+He would not and that is why we don’t read about the gold shipments in the later adventures.